 Due to his remarkable Antarctic experience, Tim is a representative to IAATO, where he has sat on the Field Operations and Membership Committees.

 Condé Nast Traveler

-In 2017, and again in 2018, Tim was selected by Conde Nast Traveler as one of their Top Travel Specialists We Trust, a testament to his unsurpassed expertise of expedition geographies and remote logistics.
+In every year since 2017, Tim has been selected by Conde Nast Traveler as one of their Top Travel Specialists We Trust, a testament to his unsurpassed expertise of expedition geographies and remote logistics.

 Antarctic Expedition Experience